AN INCLUSIVE NON-PROFIT IB WORLD SCHOOL

 Equipment: Swimmers must have a pair of fins (short, not scuba fins), a kickboard and a water bottle.
 A snorkel is encouraged but not required.

 Training schedule: Minimum attendance is 2 times per week year-round at HIS and during the ACAMIS season 3 per week at HIS, if selected.
-There will be additional ACAMIS morning sessions that will be communicated upon selection.
-Any conflicts or changes should be communicated to Coach Meg.
+Additional morning sessions are available during competition season: SSL2 to ACAMIS

 Day